javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 function count() {

-  // move the scheduling at the beginning if (i < 1e9 - 1e6) {
+  // move the scheduling to the beginning if (i < 1e9 - 1e6) {
     setTimeout(count); // schedule the new call
   }